-You must attend the MANDATORY OT Academic Orientation and introductory classes that takes place starting Tuesday September 3 running until Friday September 6.
+You must attend the MANDATORY OT Academic Orientation and introductory classes that takes place starting September 5, 2023.

-3. Preparation for the start of classes including required 2019 textbooks (Posted August 29)
+2. Preparation for the start of classes including required textbooks

-4. Free Student Memberships with CAOT OSOT CSOS 2019 (Posted August 29)
+3. Free Student Memberships with CAOT OSOT 2023

 INCOMING Student Fieldwork Requirements

-The Director of Clinical Education has provided the following document for your immediate review and action as required.
+The Director of Clinical Education has provided the following documents for your immediate review and action as required.
 These pertain to immunizations, CPR training, Vulnerable Sector Screening (VSS), and other very important fieldwork information.
 Note: please do not proceed with obtaining any of the above without first reviewing the “2023 Fieldwork Student Welcome Letter”.

 Tuition Invoices Online Only

 It is your responsibility to ensure your registration is completed on time.
 The School of Graduate Studies provides detailed information on registration deadlines, and the process of registration.
 For example, they distinguish between registration by paying tuition fees immediately, or requesting to register without payment.
-Please review this information by clicking on this link: First Steps for New Students.
-The drop-down menu link named “Registration and Enrolment” is particularly helpful.
+Please review this information by clicking on this link: Getting Started as a New Graduate Student.

 Documents pertaining to incoming students will be posted here periodically.
 Students will be notified via email when a document for download becomes available.